bethgelab/adversarial-vision-challenge/README.md

 `pip install adversarial-vision-challenge`

-We test using Python 2.7, 3.4, 3.5 and 3.6.
-Other Python versions might work as well.
-**We recommend using Python 3**!
+This package contains helper functions to implement models and attacks that can be used with Python 2.7, 3.4, 3.5 and 3.6.
+Other Python versions might work as well. **We recommend using Python 3**!

-The test-scripts you can run locally before submission, will work with Python `> 3.4` though due to the `crowdai-repo2docker` dependency.
-See `Running Tests Scripts`-section below for more detailed information.
+Furthermore, this package also contains test scripts that should be used before submission to perform local tests of your model or attack.
+These test scripts are Python 3 only, because they depend on `crowdai-repo2docker`.
+See `Running Tests Scripts` section below for more detailed information.

 ### Implementing a model server